cisco/cisco-network-puppet-module/README.md

 ##### L2 interface config attributes

 ###### `access_vlan`
 The VLAN ID assigned to the interface.
 Valid values are an integer or the keyword 'default'.
+This property is not supported on IOS XR.

 ##### `encapsulation_dot1q`
 Enable IEEE 802.1Q encapsulation of traffic on a specified subinterface.